tanmaybasu/Qualitative-Text-Analysis-of-Healthcare-Data-Using-NLP/README.md

 ## How to run the pipeline?

-The model is implemented in `qualitative_text_analysis`.
-Run the following lines to get the summary of given data.
+The model is implemented in `qualitative_text_analysis.py`.
+Run the following lines in a Python environment to get the summary of given data.

 ```
 clf=qualitative_text_analysis(path='/Users/basut/myvoice/what_qualities.txt',wordnet_metric='w',pos='b',transformation='d')